mrgarbagegamer/PDC-2018Q35/.kilocode/rules/memory-bank/architecture.md

 - **Role**: The "consumer" or "monkey" that validates solutions.
 - **Implementation**:
   - A `Thread` that runs in a loop, pulling `WorkBatch` objects from its dedicated queue in `CombinationQueueArray`.
+  - The `WorkBatch` is now an `Iterable` of `WorkItem`s.
+The monkey iterates through these `WorkItem`s.
-  - For each combination in the batch, it clones the base `Grid`, applies the clicks, and checks if the grid is solved.
+  - For each `WorkItem`, it calculates the parity mask of the prefix *once* and then iterates through the range of final clicks, performing a cheap, optimized odd-adjacency check for each one.
+  - Only if the cheap check passes does it assemble the full combination and test it against the grid.
+This avoids millions of expensive grid operations.
   - If a solution is found, it signals the `CombinationQueueArray` to stop the entire process.

 ### 5. `CombinationQueue.java`